Black Friday: 10% Off With Code BF24 + 2 Free Formula Boxes/Cans for Orders of 12+ Boxes/Cans of Formula.

 It's important to be aware that while herbs are often well-tolerated by adults, they can be potentially dangerous for babies.
 If you're interested in any of the herbal remedies we mention here, talk to your doctor or a lactation consultant first.

-If cold packs, cold compresses, or cabbage leaves aren't doing the trick for you and your breasts feel sore still, it may be time to talk to a medical professional about what medication you can take to safely and effectively relieve pain.
+If cold packs, cold compresses, or cabbage leaves aren't doing the trick for you and your breasts feel sore still, it may be time to talk to a medical professional about what medication you can take to safely and effectively relieve pain as you await a milk supply decrease.

 Suda-what now?
 Sudafed or pseudoephedrine is a cold medicine though one study also found it to be very effective when used off-label to dry up breast milk.
-While this medication is often available over the counter, you should always speak to your doctor before taking medication while breastfeeding.
+While this medication is often available over the counter, you should always speak to your doctor before taking medication while breastfeeding and before using it off-label to stop breast milk production.

 If you're in the earliest stages of your lactation suppression process and have actually yet to begin producing breast milk, vitamin B may be your new sidekick.
 Some research suggests that prior to building up a milk supply, taking vitamin B may work to limit lactation.